Proportional fonts in Emacs

 and arg3

-should are lined up in the example below,
+are alined in the example below,

 with a monospace font, but they won’t be with a proportional one.